AliLotfi92/InfoMaxVAE/README.md

 # InfoMax Variational Autoencoder
 Learning representaion by maximizaing mutual information in variational autoencoders in PyTorch

-This is a PyTorch implementation of Learning Representations by Maximizing Mutual Information in Variational Autoencoder.

 ### Requirements
 - Python 3